ibm-cloud-docs/discovery-data/domain.md

     Similar terms from your collection are suggested as new entries.

-    Term suggestions are not displayed if the **Parts of Speech** enrichment is not enabled.
+    Suggested terms are taken from the field to which the **Parts of Speech** enrichment is applied.
+Suggestions are not displayed if the **Parts of Speech** enrichment is not enabled.
     {: note}
 1. Click **Save dictionary**.
 1. Choose the collections and fields where you want to apply the dictionary, and then click **Apply**.